 Note: If load information is not provided do not buy that dimmer.
 There are no generic dimmers made that will control any type of load!

-In home applications there are 4 common types of bulbs or lamps used:
+In North American home applications there are now 5 types of bulbs or lamps used:

 The most common dimmers will control both incandescent and halogen bulbs and lamps.